Application and Admission Requirements:

-All application materials must be received in our office by the dates below.
+All application materials must be uploaded to the online application by the dates below.
 Note that financial aid documents may have much earlier deadline dates.

 Domestic students only

 There are no specific deadlines for domestic students.
-Applications are accepted and students admitted continually, but for the timely processing of your application the following deadlines are suggested:
+Applications are accepted at any time, and students are admitted continually, but for timely processing, the following dates are suggested for submission of complete applications:

 - 1 July – for Fall Semester enrollment

 - 1 November – for Spring Semester enrollment

 - 1 April – for Summer Semester enrollment

 Note: Graduate assistantships are controlled by departments, and some may have earlier application deadlines, for funding consideration.
 If you plan to pursue an assistantship, check with the individual department faculty for their specific deadlines.